 But what makes Loíza distinct from any other part of Puerto Rico is the rich African heritage that permeates the town's identity.
-The town was settled in the 16th century by members of the Yoruba tribe that were brought to the island as slaves.
-In modern times, most of the music, dance, culinary traditions, and art produced in Loíza is Afro-Puerto Rican and the town has the largest black population of the island.
+The town was settled in the 16th century by members of the Yoruba tribe that were brought to the Island as slaves.
+In modern times, most of the music, dance, culinary traditions, and art produced in Loíza is Afro-Puerto Rican and the town has the largest black population on the Island.

 The first stop for many people that visit Loíza is Piñones.
 This community is comprised mostly of businesses selling frituras (fritters and fried turnovers), as well as chicken and pork skewers, fresh seafood, and fruit frappes.
 The most famous is El Boricua, which makes its fritters as they're ordered guaranteeing freshness and bold flavor, not to mention the portions are enormous.

 You can also visit the Piñones State Forest, a mangrove forest that spans most of the Loíza coast.
 You can bike, walk, or run the 11 kilometers of trail and boardwalk from Punta Cangrejo (where Piñones starts at the Loíza city limit) all the way to Vacía Talega beach.

-COPI, a cultural and ecotourism center in Piñones, has bikes and kayaks for rent, as well as offering bomba classes and cultural workshops.
+COPI, a cultural and ecotourism center in Piñones, has bikes and kayaks for rent, and they also offer bomba classes and cultural workshops.

 There are several beaches just off Road 187 which follows the coastline.
 La Posita is a wonderful family beach; it's essentially a giant tide pool created by a natural rock barrier.
-A bit further down is surfing Aviones beach, named after the airplanes that are often seen and heard flying overhead as they take off from the nearby airport.
+A bit further down is the ideal surfing spot, Aviones beach, named after the airplanes that are often seen and heard flying overhead as they take off from the nearby airport.
 Much further down is Vacía Talega beach, a sandy crescent with tranquil waters and a gorgeous view of the shoreline.

 Festival of Saint James